rljacobson/mod2/mod2/doc/DesignNotes.md

 | Match Condition    | Assignment Condition                 | `…if X := Y…`                 |
 | Rewrite Condition  | Rule Condition                       | `…if X => Y…`                 |

+A *kind* in Maude refers specifically to the error supersort of a connected component.
+I use the word to refer to the connected component itself.

 ### Concepts

 | Name               | Meaning                                                                                       |